str11ngfello/xvp/README.md

 I'm publishing XVP 20 years later, primarily, to document it as a passion project, show C++ experience to potential employers, that sort of thing.
 It was a **huge** project.

-Eventually Unity, Unreal, etc would democratize game development and make it accessible and affordable.
+Eventually Unity, Unreal, etc would democratize game development and make custom engine development largely obsolete.

 ## What did XVP do?